RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

 }
 ```

 Once we've run `composer install` and everything is in our vendor directory we can execute Behat.
-I like to use the `--verbose` flag because it allows you to see the full output from executing Behat.
+I like to use the `--verbose` flag because it allows you to see the full output when executing Behat.
 This is particularly useful when you're learning how to use Behat.

 ```
 vendor/bin/behat --verbose